What’s the Best Way to Optimize an Amazon Product Title?

 If we consider the speed ropes above, the first one states its main benefit as “Premium Quality” and the second “Blazing Fast Jumping Ropes” – all things being equal, which one of these statements compels you to want to know more?

 Premium quality is what I call a sleep word.
+It is also subjective.

 This post has only covered two parts of the title, however, they are the most significant parts for they appeal to the algorithm, to search engines, and to buyers.
 The remaining parts of your title are to list your features and bonus bundles.